|Go Back: |

 topic 2: Lack of diversity in the Publishing Industry

 A related issue is the lack of diversity in publishing.
-A Lee & Low study looked at the demographics of the publishing industry itself, finding that 92 percent of respondents identified as not disabled, 88 percent identified as heterosexual, and 79 percent identified as Caucasian.
-Given that fact, it’s hardly surprising that books and authors are not nearly as diverse as they ought to be either.
-Many people in publishing care deeply about these issues and want to fix the problem; however, the industry as a whole continues to struggle to change.
+A 2015 Diversity in Publishing study, created by Lee & Low Books with co-authors Sarah Park Dahlen and Nicole Catlin, looked at the demographics of the publishing industry itself, finding that 92 percent of respondents identified as not disabled, 88 percent identified as heterosexual, and 79 percent identified as Caucasian.
+In 2019 Lew & Low repeated the study, co-authored by Laura M. Jiménez and Betsy Beckert, the study, finding few changes.
+In fact, “the field is just as White today as it was four years ago.”
+Many people in publishing care deeply about the lack of diversity in publishing and want to fix the problem; however, the industry as a whole continues to struggle to change.
 To understand more about this topic, read the resources we’ve provided below.

 - Why Publishing is So White – This article published in Publishers Weekly takes a look at why the publishing industry remains so white despite the recognition that more diversity is needed.

 - Comping White – This article published in the Los Angeles Review of Books examines how whiteness is perpetuated in the publishing industry.

 - The Elephant in the Room – In this article published on the Publishers Weekly blog, Elizabeth Bluemle discusses the whiteness of the publishing industry and makes suggestions for change.